 mailto:support@example.com?subject=Order%20help&body=My%20order%20number%20is%20...

 A QR code is not random squares.
-The pattern has structure so a scanner can find it, square it up, and decode it in one camera frame.
+The anatomy of a QR symbol is fixed by the spec so a scanner can find it, square it up, and decode it in one camera frame.
 Once you know what each part does, design choices that break scanning become obvious.

 Finder patterns